PE and Sport Premium

 What is the PE and sport premium?

-The government has pledged to spend £750 million on primary school PE and sport from 2013 to 2020.
-The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.
+The government has pledged to continue to invest £320 million in school physical education (PE) in 2020-21.
+The PE and Sport Premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.

 This funding is being jointly provided by the Departments for Education, Health and Culture, and Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
 All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils will receive the funding.

 What has been allocated to Denton CP School?